AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 To be fair, I couldn't come up with an original idea, everyone seems to be doing the same thing, that is building chatbots using an API for an LLM.

-These chatbots basically use a context which might not be available for the LLM, use a combination of tools to find relevant context in a quick and efficient way, and finally utilize the LLM to generate a response based on the context and the question asked by the user.
+These chatbots basically use a context that might not be available for the LLM, use a combination of tools to find relevant context in a quick and efficient way, and finally utilize the LLM to generate a response based on the context and the question asked by the user.

 One useful method to create chatbots is called RAG which stands for Retrieval-Augmented Generation, it adds new information to the LLM instead of randomly dumping data in the context-window, making it more efficient.
 Giving an LLM context about something decreases the chances of "hallucination", which is a term used to describe the fact that LLMs are not always correct, and they can generate false information.